Dickinson Lab

 We study cell polarity using a multidisciplinary approach.

-• We do most of our work with a carefully-chosen in vivo model system: the C. elegans zygote, which polarizes in a simple and stereotypical manner in response to known spatial and temporal cues.
+• We do most of our work with a carefully-chosen in vivo model system: the C. elegans embryo, in which multiple different cells polarize in a simple and stereotypical manner in response to known spatial and temporal cues.

-• We use high-resolution, quantitative fluorescence microscopy of living zygotes to study protein dynamics during cell polarization.
+• We use high-resolution, quantitative fluorescence microscopy of living cells to study protein dynamics during cell polarization.
 To avoid expression-level artifacts, we work almost exclusively with proteins tagged at their endogenous loci.

-• To gain dynamic information about protein-protein interactions, we use a single-cell biochemistry method that Dan developed during his postdoc.
-Briefly, we lyse staged zygotes in nanoliter volumes and quantitatively measure protein-protein interactions using single-molecule pull-down.
+• To gain dynamic information about protein-protein interactions, we use a single-cell biochemistry method that our lab has developed.
+Briefly, we lyse cells in nanoliter volumes and quantitatively measure protein-protein interactions using single-molecule pull-down.

 • We test specific hypotheses by engineering targeted mutations into endogenous genes.